 3. CONTRACT OR ARRANGEMENT WITH RELATED PARTY AND ANNUAL RETURN

-All the transactions during FY20 with related parties referred to in Section188 of the Act were on arm's length basis in ordinary course of business withrequisite approval of the Audit and Risk Management Committee.
-The Company has formulated an approved policy on related party transactions which is displayed on the web site of the Company (refer Table-1) in compliance with regulations of RBI the Act and LODR.
-The details of and transactions with the related parties as required under Regulation 34(3) and 53(f) of the LODR appear in note no42 of the notes to financial statements.
-During FY20 the Audit and Risk Management Committee approved the related party transactions requiring it's approval.
-The details of Related Party Transactions were filed with both BSE Ltd (BSE) and National Stock Exchange of India Ltd (NSE) on half yearly basis on or before the respective due dates during FY20.
-There were no material RPTs during 2021-22 with promotersdirectors key managerial personnel or other designated persons in potential conflict withthe interest of the Company at large and this information were filed with both BSE andNSE on quarterly basis on or before respective due dates during FY20.
-The extract of the Annual Return in the form MGT - 9 as required under Section 92 (3) and 134 (3) of the Act is attached to this Report as Annexure - 6 and is also displayed on the web site of the Company (refer Table -1)
+The Company has formulated an approved policy on Related PartyTransactions ("RPT") which is displayed on the web site of the Company (referTable-1) which complies with regulations of RBI the Act and LODR.
+There were RPTs during2021-22.
+All the transactions during 2021-22 with related parties referred to in Section188 of the Act were on arm's length basis in ordinary course of business withrequisite approval of the Audit and Risk Management Committee ("ARMC").
+Thedetails of RPTs as required under Regulation 34(3) and 53(f) of the LODR appear in note no42 of the notes to financial statements.
+During 2021-22 the ARMC approved the RPTsrequiring it's approval.
+The details of RPTs were filed with both BSE Limited("BSE") and National Stock Exchange of India Limited ("NSE") on halfyearly basis during 2021-22.
+There were no material RPTs during 2021-22 with promotersdirectors key managerial personnel or other designated persons in potential conflict withthe interest of the Company at large and these information were filed with both BSE andNSE on quarterly basis on or before respective due dates during 2021-22.
+The details ofAnnual Return in prescribed form MGT - 7 as required under Section 92 (3) and 134 (3) ofthe Act is displayed on the web site of the Company (refer Table -1)

 4. STATE OF AFFAIRS